softwaremill/scalatimes/README.md

 ### Run app

 Navigate to `routes/archive.js` file and update Mailchimp API key and List ID.
+You need a Mailchimp API key and List ID.
+If you have a user account connected to the SoftwareMill account, use following instructions to retrieve this data:
 [Here](http://kb.mailchimp.com/accounts/management/about-api-keys) you can find information on how to find your Mailchimp API key.
 [Here](http://kb.mailchimp.com/lists/managing-subscribers/find-your-list-id) you can find information on how to find List ID.